 The CMS has given the Indian Health Service until June 15 to correct deficiencies at Sioux San Hospital, or it won't get reimbursed for the care given to Medicare and Medicaid patients.

 Longstanding health disparities between American Indian populations and other ethnic groups have been a concern for decades, particularly among veterans.
-Tribal leaders and health care policy experts are calling on
+Tribal leaders and health care policy experts are calling on the United States to increase its commitment to providing care to tribal members, according to the AP.

 Americans Indians and Alaska Natives account for 1.9 million of the more than 300 million American residents in the 2010 U.S. Census, but this demographic faces life threatening illnesses disproportionate to their share of the population.
 According to the most recent data from the Center for Disease Control and Prevention, 13% of American Indians were judged to have fair or poor health status, compared with 10% of the general population.